-This historical portrait of a Ukrainian haydamak-centurion Ivan Gonta ( in Ukrainian sotnik) from the times of Koliivschchina was executed by unknown Ukrainian painter in 1900s, based on the painting by Sergij Wasilkivskij ( 1854 - 1917) of the same name.
+This historical portrait of the famous Ukrainian haydamak-centurion Ivan Gonta from the Uman ( in Ukrainian haydamak-sotnik) from the times of Koliivschchina was executed by unknown Ukrainian painter in 1900s, based on the painting by Sergij Wasilkivskij ( 1854 - 1917) of the same name.

-Inscription: titled in Ukrainian under image: " Uman centurion from the times of Koliivshchina".
+Inscription: titled in Ukrainian under image: " Uman centurion (sotnik) from the times of Koliivshchina".

 Technique: oil on wood, unframed.